stay dog delhi

 4. Any owner of an animal who consciously allows an infected, diseased or disabled animal to go into any street without any permit or leave the animal to die in any street- Section 11 (j)

-5. Any person intimidating another person and preventing him/her, who is the owner of a pet, from keeping or taking care of his/her pet can be held liable under Section 503 of the IPC.
+5. Any person intimidating another person and preventing him/her, who is the owner of a pet, from keeping or taking care of his/her pet can be held liable under Section 351 of the Bharatiya Nyaya Sanhita (BNS), 2023 (criminal intimidation, which replaced IPC Section 503).

 stray dog protection laws in india